alibaba/Sentinel/sentinel-adapter/sentinel-zuul2-adapter/README.md

 ## How it works

-As Zuul 2.x is based on netty, a event-drive model, so we use `AsyncEntry` to do flow control.
+As Zuul 2.x is based on Netty, an event-driven asynchronous model, so we use `AsyncEntry`.

-- `SentinelZuulInboundFilter`: This inbound filter will regard all proxy ID (`proxy` in `SessionContext`) and all customized API as resources.
+- `SentinelZuulInboundFilter`: This inbound filter will regard all routes (`routeVIP` in `SessionContext` by default) and all customized API as resources.
 When a `BlockException` caught, the filter will set endpoint to find a fallback to execute.
 - `SentinelZuulOutboundFilter`: When the response has no exception caught, the post filter will trace the exception and complete the entries.
 - `SentinelZuulEndpoint`: When an exception is caught, the filter will find a fallback to execute.